Klaim/cpp-proposals/d0222-anonymous-struct-return.rst

 Abstract
 ========

 This proposal recommends the relaxing of [dcl.fct]/11; specifically, the prohibition of defining (anonymous) types as return values.
-This proposal is considered contingent on DXXXX_, as obvious problems otherwise arise.
+This proposal is considered contingent on P0224_, as obvious problems otherwise arise.

 (Note: references made to the existing draft standard are made against N4567_.)